Cross-Domain and Disentangled Face Manipulation with 3D Guidance: Related Work

-More recently, a few methods propose to combine 3D prior with GAN to leverage its capacity in generating high-resolution photorealistic images of human faces~\cite{DBLP:conf/cvpr/GengCT19,DBLP:conf/cvpr/XuYCWDJT20,DBLP:conf/cvpr/DengYCWT20}.
-The representative work StyleRig~\cite{DBLP:conf/cvpr/TewariEBBSPZT20} provides a face rig-like 3D control over a pre-trained StyleGAN2 by mapping the control space of 3DMM to the latent space of StyleGAN2.
-Despite its success, it fails to preserve the visual quality when manipulating the real images.
-To address this issue, the following work PIE~\cite{DBLP:journals/tog/TewariE0BSPZT20} proposes to embed the input image in the StyleGAN2 latent space ($\mathcal{W}^+$ space) via hierarchical optimization.
-However, both methods use the entangled latent space of StyleGAN, thus cannot ensure the consistency of unchanged attributes and backgrounds (\textit{e.g.} hair, clothes) after manipulation.
-Moreover, such methods cannot be applied to out-of-domain faces because building 3DMM for out-of-domain faces is either impractical or extremely expensive.
-In contrast, we propose Reduced StyleSpace, which has much better disentanglement among different face attributes and enables simultaneous control over them.
-We are also the first to generalize the rig-like control to out-of-domain face images via cross-domain adaption.
+The recent research proposes to combine GAN with 3D priors to leverage its capacity in generating high-resolution photorealistic images of human faces~\cite{DBLP:conf/cvpr/GengCT19,DBLP:conf/cvpr/XuYCWDJT20,DBLP:conf/cvpr/DengYCWT20}.
+The representative work StyleRig~\cite{DBLP:conf/cvpr/TewariEBBSPZT20} provides a face rig-like 3D control over a pre-trained StyleGAN2 by mapping the control space of 3DMM to the latent space of StyleGAN2, but it fails to preserve the visual quality when manipulating real images.
+The following work PIE~\cite{DBLP:journals/tog/TewariE0BSPZT20} addresses this by embedding real images in the StyleGAN2 latent space via hierarchical optimization.
+However, the latent space in these methods is entangled, which cannot ensure the consistency of unchanged attributes and backgrounds (\textit{e.g.} hair, clothes).
+Moreover, such methods cannot be applied to out-of-domain faces because building 3DMM for out-of-domain faces is impractical and expensive.
+We instead propose a disentangled latent space, which achieves better disentanglement among different face attributes and enables simultaneous control over them and further generalizes the rig-like control to out-of-domain face images via cross-domain adaption.